 These four broad areas give an overview of the range of needs that the school plans for and not to fit a child into a category.
-In practice, individual children or young people often have needs that cut across all these areas and their needs may change over time.
+In practice, children may have needs across more than one or all of these areas and their needs may change over time.

 - Communication and Interaction

-- · Cognition and Learning
+- Cognition and Learning

 - Social, Emotional and Mental Health difficulties

 - Sensory and/or Physical needs

 The purpose of identification is to work out what action the school needs to take, not to fit a child into a category.
-In our school, the needs of the whole child will always be considered in this process.